eliranna/event-sourcing-with-NestJS-example/README.md

 # Description

 In this example, we outline the Write Model of an event-sourced IoT platform.
-We use Event-sourcing as our data-persistens pattern, and seperate the Read-Model from the Write-Model using the CQRS pattern, while also appling Domain-Driven Development principles.
+We use Event-sourcing as our data-persistence pattern, and separate the Read-Model from the Write-Model using the CQRS pattern, while also applying Domain-Driven Development principles.

+### Scope
+This sample only includes the functionality needed for connecting a new device to the platform.

 ### Stack
 We use **Node.js**, **NestJS** and **TypeScript**.
 The Event Store implementation is based on the one from [eventstore.org].